 One possible source of funding for charter schools is the Public Charter School Start-Up Grant.
 This competitive grant opportunity is available for charter schools that meet the federal definition of a charter school and have never received Public Charter Schools Program start-up funds.

-The complete Request for Applicaton (RFA) for the 2014-2015 Public School Start-Up Grant is now available on the TEA Grant Opportunities website for viewing and downloading.
+Previous Requests for Application (RFA) for the Public School Start-Up Grant are available on the TEA Grant Opportunities website for viewing.
 In the "Search Options" box, select the name of the RFA from the Application Name drop-down list and click “Search.”
-Scroll down to the "Application and Support Information" section to view all documents that pertain to this RFA.
+Scroll down to the "Application and Support Information" section to view all documents that pertain to each RFA.

 Texas does not offer a pre-planning grant (i.e., prior to being awarded a charter).